-Task lights are used when you want to only illuminate small sections of your van.
-For example, when you are reading a book, using your computer, or washing dishes.
+Task lights are used when you want only to illuminate small sections of your van.
+For example, when reading a book, using your computer, or washing dishes.

 We installed these reading lights in the back of our van to use when we want to read in the evenings or to tone down the brightness of the van to get ready for bed.

 We installed two of these LED reading lights by our bedside.
 They're great at night for focusing direct light to a targeted location, like a book.
 There is also a USB port for charging your device at night.

 Note: In our van, we also use puck lights as task lights (zones 2 and 4).
 We consider these task lights because they are installed underneath overhead cabinets (instead of in the ceiling); therefore, the light emitted is more focused and less broad.

 Accent lights can be used to increase the ambiance of interior space but are generally not as bright and focused as primary and task lights.

 We love that we can instantly change the mood of our van interior simply by turning off all our ceiling puck lights and plugging our string lights into a USB outlet.
 The atmosphere and feel of our interior space change dramatically.

 String and LED strip lights are two examples of accent lights commonly installed in van builds.
 The string lights that we recommend below are what we use in our van.

 Both the string lights and the strip lights plug into USB ports.
 You will need to hardwire USB sockets to your batteries.
 We recommend the sockets below, which come with USB A, USB C, and a standard 12V charging port.